 At the most basic, frugal financial preparation for preppers simply involves working within your means to create a financial buffer for yourself.

-This is critical for starting preppers to ensure that they can create adequate emergency resources and cash reserves (cash on hand, not at the bank).
+This is critical for preppers just starting out to ensure that they can create adequate emergency resources and cash reserves (cash on hand, not at the bank).

 The first thing you can do is go thrifting.
-If you haven’t been to a thrift shop in a while, you may be shocked by what you discover.
+If you haven’t been to a thrift shop in a while, you may be shocked by the prices you discover.

 It’s not unusual to come across high-end, lightly-used clothes, kitchenware, and other household products.
 And, if you shop at thrift shops in more expensive locations, the service improves.

-Next, a warehouse store subscription often pays off, because if you are buying food for both current use and storage, it is the perfect way to spread your dollars.
+Next, a warehouse store subscription often pays off, because if you are buying food for both current use and storage, it is the perfect way to buy bulk at a huge discount.

 Clippers will reassure you that the discounts are better than those available at warehouse stores.
-Although this is real, coupon clipping does take strong organization and committed work to optimize your savings, but it does make a HUGE difference in financial planning and preparedness.
+This works very well.
+However, coupon clipping does take strong organization and committed work to optimize your savings, but it does make a HUGE difference in financial planning and preparedness.

-Following a tragedy, you do not have access to a vehicle or gasoline, and now is not the time to start thinking about new modes of transportation.
+Following a financial, you will not have access to a vehicle or gasoline, and now is not the time to start thinking about new modes of transportation.

-Bikes will most likely become the preferred mode of transportation, in that case, so now is the time to get used to riding a two-wheeler.
+Bikes will most likely become the preferred mode of transportation.
+If that is the case, now is the time to get used to riding a two-wheeler.

 Using your bike as your one means of transportation will save you money and improve your health, all of which will come in handy.